dbrnz/typedobject/README.rst

 ===========

 ``typedobject`` is a C++ library and specification framework for RDF processing.
-It was developed as a separate project, with the intent that others may find it useful, as part of implementating BioSignalML in C++ (https://github.com/dbrnz/libbsml).
+It was developed as part of implementating a C++ library for BioSignalML (https://github.com/dbrnz/libbsml), but as a separate project with the intent that others may find it useful.
 The code builds and runs under Windows, Linux and OS/X.

 As well as a providing a multi-platform RDF library, ``typedobject`` enables the relationships between RDF statements about a class of resources and the C++ class that represents the resource to be specified in a succinct way.
-This is done by embeddingn a DSL into C++ class declarations (via macros) and using pre-processing to generate C++ implementation code.
+This is done by embedding a DSL into C++ class declarations (via macros) and using pre-processing to generate C++ implementation code.